thegetty/quire-docs/content/documentation/metadata-configuration.md

 Note, an open Creative Commons license does not replace or supersede copyright in a work, it instead says that the copyright holder is licensing (allowing) others to make use of the work in an open way.

-To use a Creative Commons license fill in the `name`, `abbreviation`, `url`, and `scope` values of the license property. `scope` value should be either `full`, `text-only` or `some-exceptions` and will determine the way the license is worded on your site.
+To use a Creative Commons license fill in the `name`, `abbreviation`, `url`, and `scope` values of the license property. `scope` value should be either `full`, `text-only`, or `some-exceptions` and will determine the way the license is worded on your site.
 To override the wording and link language use the `online_text` and `pdf_ebook_text` attributes.

 If the `abbreviation` attribute matches one of the seven {{< q-def "Creative Commons Licenses" >}}, an icon will automatically be included, otherwise you can use the `icon` attribute to point to a specific image file in your images directory.

-### Formats, Resources & Links
+### Formats, Resources, & Links

 A publication can have multiple `resource_link` properties, each with the `type` of `other_format`, `related_resource`, or `footer_link`.

-- `other_format` will be where you can list the PDF, EPUB and MOBI editions of your publication that Quire produces.
+- `other_format` will be where you can list the PDF, EPUB, and MOBI editions of your publication that Quire produces.

 - `related_resource` are for additional items you want to point readers to.

 - `footer_link` are just that and are often links to privacy policies, your own *About* page, or social media profiles.

 `resource_link` properties can also be internal pages of the publication or files from your publication, or can point to external resources or other websites.
-The atributes `type`, `name` (how the resource link will be listed in your publication), and `url` are required.
+The attributes `type`, `name` (how the resource link will be listed in your publication), and `url` are required.

 To facilitate machine readability, it is a good idea to also include `link_relation` and `media_type` attributes from the {{< q-def "IANA" >}} lists if applicable ones for your particular resource are available.